Veg is short for vegetable, right?

 Apart from the great spectrum, AgroMax high-output bulbs give you twice the output of a standard bulb and they have a long lifespan of over 20,000 hours.
 This is backed up by a 1-year warranty, which is highly unusual for a brand to offer on their T5 tubes.
 These are standard design, meaning they will fit into any standard T5 fixture.

 The AgroMax Pure PAR Veg bulbs come in packs of 1, 4, 8 and 25.
 You can also get them as 2 foot bulbs.
-Due to their perfect spectrum, I give them a Grow Light Info rating of 4.8 out of 5.
+Due to their perfect spectrum, we give them a rating of 4.8 out of 5.

 In addition to the Pure PAR Veg tubes, AgroMax also have a number of other bulbs with varying spectra, including a 5400K Super Veg, a 10,000K finisher, a 6500K cool white, a 3000K bloom, a Pure Bloom and a UV bulb.
 They are all available in 2 foot or 4 foot lengths.